vegawidget/ggvega/dev/TypeScript/quicktype/Quicktype.md

   "quicktype": "^15.0.199"
 }
 ```
-For now, we also have a file `fixbug.js` at the root folder.
-It's used to change the name `Boxplot` to `Mark`.
-You can delete it when you don't need `quicktype`.
+As a reminder, these changes all should be made in the file [`package.json`](https://github.com/vegawidget/ggvega/blob/master/src-ext/TypeScript/ggvega/package.json).

-### Use Vega-lite Source Code
+### Use Vega-Lite Source Code
  You will have to install source code packages.
  ```
 "vega":  "^5.4.0",